Licensing Guides

 • At least $50,000 of property insurance

-Electrical contractors also must complete a certificate of compliance adhering to Minnesota’s workers' compensation law and employ at least one full-time master electrician.
+Electrical contractors also must complete a certificate of compliance adhering to Minnesota’s workers' compensation law and employ at least one full-time Master Electrician.

 • A trade license is proof of your experience and skill.

-• A license protects your company and customers.
+• It protects your company and customers.

-• Licensure gives you a competitive advantage in the job market.
+• It gives you a competitive advantage in the job market.

-Salary ranges can vary widely, depending on the city and many other important factors, including education, certifications, additional skills, and the number of years you have spent in your profession.
+Salaries can vary widely, depending on the city where you work and other factors like education, certifications, additional skills, and the number of years you have spent in your profession.
+If you choose to start an electrical business, this blog can give you an idea of how to improve your profit margins.

 What Business Owners Need to Know